Black Rifle Coffee Company: Politics

 Black Rifle Coffee Company's corporate image is built on its conservative politics and support for veterans.
 In 2018, over half of its staff were former military.

 The company maintains a pro-military, pro-gun, pro-police image and has publicly supported the politics of US President Donald Trump through actions such as publishing a since-deleted blog post that supported Trump's then-current proposal of an immigration ban from Muslim-majority countries.
 Its political stance has attracted attention from Fox News, and the company has been endorsed by conservative broadcast personality Sean Hannity and Donald Trump Jr.

-A 2021 Salon article reported that BRCC is trying to draw a line and distance ifself from "the far-right" after BRCC logos and gear appeared on Kyle Rittenhouse, a teen who was acquitted due to a finding of self defense after killing two people and injuring another during a Black Lives Matter protest in Kenosha, Wisconsin.
-Black Rifle Coffee's symbols were also present on people who attended the United States Capitol on January 6, 2021.
+A 2021 Salon.com article reported that BRCC is trying to draw a line and distance itself from "the far-right" after BRCC logos and gear appeared on Kyle Rittenhouse, a teen who was acquitted due to a finding of self defense after killing two people and injuring another during a Black Lives Matter protest in Kenosha, Wisconsin.
+Black Rifle Coffee's symbols were also present on people who stormed the United States Capitol on January 6, 2021.